 - Dr. Shelley M. Jagow, Associate Director of Bands, Music Director & Conductor, Symphonic Band

 - David McKeever, Director, Varsity Pep Band

-As a major component of a balanced curriculum of music performance, applied music, music history, music theory, and music education, the Department of Music offers a wide range of performing ensembles.
+As a major component of a balanced curriculum of music performance, applied music, music history, music theory, and music education, the School of Music offers a wide range of performing ensembles.

 These ensembles are open to all students at the university, regardless of major, and, in some cases, to community members.

 Below are links to the various instrument parts.
 Please print your part and read all included information:

 - Important Information - Fall 2014 Wind Symphony/Band Placement Auditions (PDF) (ALL STUDENTS must print)